GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

     > **Note** Make sure to type a space or press tab after typing the tag name, otherwise it might not get set.

 - We need to use a start up script to install some things on a new VM.
-Just cut and paste this code into the **Startup Script** field.
+Paste this code into the **Startup Script** field:

     ```bash
     #! /bin/bash